captainrobbo/wikijstest/test-plan.md

 * can we authenticate through extra external systems?
 Microsoft, google, Slack, Github and Facebook

 Authorisation:
-* can we restrict access (view and edit) to specific subdirectories for specific groups of users?
+* can we restrict access (view and edit) to specific subdirectories for specific groups of users? *Yes, easy - you can define access for the Guest user to deny everything under a URL*

 Styling
-* can we tweak the style - e.g. to match https://opentrack.run/  - We can only select from colors
+* can we tweak the style - e.g. to match https://opentrack.run/  *In the UI, we can only select from colors.
+But since all code is in Git, presumably we can modify it easily enough*

 Code samples and docs
-* are they easy to edit?
+* are they easy to edit?  *Yes, nice editor and highlighters...*

 ```python
 if stage.startswith('proposal'):